starters-dev/focalboard/README.md

-# Focalboard
+# Focalboard (Mattermost Boards) Self-Hosted

+[Focalboard](https://www.focalboard.com) is an open source, self-hosted alternative to Trello, Notion, and Asana.

-This repo is used to configure a Mattermost Focalboard in the Cloud (DigitalOcean.com)
+This repo is used to configure a Focalboard (Mattermost Boards) in the Cloud (DigitalOcean.com)

 1. Connect to the remote droplet